daattali/beautiful-jekyll/_drafts/2016-12-21-how-power-management-impacts-esxi-s-performances.md

 > Delivered CPU Percentage = Consumed / Min(Demand,DRS entitled) * 100

-the color of the bars in the DRS chart change according to this delivered CPU percentage.
+the color of the bars in the DRS chart change according to this percentage.

 ![pwrmgt-legend.png]({{site.baseurl}}/img/pwrmgt-legend.png)